Marwin Mönkemeyer

 • Abstract: Analyzing a large sample of U.S. firms over the 1990–2019 period, we show that firms with more central institutional investors in the equity holdings network engage less in accrual-based earnings management.
 This finding is robust to controlling for clique and common ownership, using alternative network and earnings properties, and extends to real earnings management.
 We establish causality using exogenous variation in network centrality and investor attention.
 The effect is most pronounced for institutions with a comparative advantage in exploiting monitoring information.
 Overall, our results suggest that central institutional investors gain an information advantage through access to the network’s resources, increasing their monitoring ability.

-DOI Investor Heterogeneity and Venture Performance
+DOI “Investor Heterogeneity and Venture Performance”

-with Kathrin Rennertseder, Henning Schröder, Journal of Business Venturing, 2025
+with Kathrin Rennertseder, Henning Schröder, Journal of Business Venturing 41(1), 106524, 2026.

-• Abstract: This study explores the relationship between investor heterogeneity on venture boards and firms' post-seed funding performance.
+• Abstract: This study explores the relationship between investor heterogeneity and firms' post-seed funding performance.
 We find a statistically and economically significant negative association of investor heterogeneity on both a firm’s likelihood of obtaining new funding and the amount raised in subsequent funding rounds.
 These findings suggest that greater heterogeneity among investors may impair board efficacy and weaken the quality of venture governance.
 Moreover, the marginal effect of investor heterogeneity is non-linear and diminishes over the course of a venture’s funding lifecycle.
 Our results remain robust after accounting for endogeneity concerns and alternative measures of investor culture.

-DOI Bank Monitoring, Agency Costs, and Corporate Financing Decisions: European Evidence
+DOI “Bank Monitoring, Agency Costs, and Corporate Financing Decisions: European Evidence”

-with Gabriel Frahm, Christian Glöer, André K. Simic, Review of Quantitative Finance and Accounting, 1–28, 2025
+with Gabriel Frahm, Christian Glöer, André K. Simic, Review of Quantitative Finance and Accounting, 1–28, 2025.

 • Abstract: We examine the effects of bank ownership on debt ratio while considering the interplay of bank ownership with other types of institutional ownership.
 Our inferences are based on a large sample of 4575 firm-year observations from 980 firms across France, Germany, and the United Kingdom over the 2002–2018 period.
 We find that bank ownership reduces debt ratio, consistent with the bank monitoring theory.
 Further tests indicate that this effect is causal.
 The negative impact of bank ownership on debt ratio increases in the presence of other institutional investors, suggesting that bank monitoring is most effective when agency costs at the shareholder level are high.
 These findings support the view that bank ownership can mitigate agency conflicts not only between managers and investors but also at the shareholder level.
 Additional tests reveal that banks’ monitoring intensity is strongest in bank-based financial systems and during the post-global financial crisis period.

-DOI Foreign Bias in Institutional Portfolio Allocation: The Role of Social Trust
+DOI “Foreign Bias in Institutional Portfolio Allocation: The Role of Social Trust”

-with Wolfgang Drobetz, Ignacio Requejo, Henning Schröder, Journal of Economic Behavior & Organization, 214, 233–269, 2023
+with Wolfgang Drobetz, Ignacio Requejo, Henning Schröder, Journal of Economic Behavior & Organization 214, 233-269, 2023.

 • Abstract: We study the role of social trust in the equity allocation decisions of global investors using a large sample of institutionally managed portfolios of 8,088 investors from 33 countries over the 2000 through 2017 period.
 The negative relationship between social trust and foreign bias suggests that institutional investors from high-social trust countries are less prone to underinvesting in foreign equity.
 Our results provide credence to an information-based explanation, indicating that social trust reduces foreign bias by compensating for the lack of information about foreign stock markets.
 Moreover, the effect of social trust on foreign bias is stronger if host-country institutions are weak, while it vanishes when the host country is characterized by strong institutions.
 The informal institution of social trust compensates for the lack of well-functioning formal country-level institutions in international portfolio decisions.
 Finally, the allocation effect resulting from social trust is different from “blind” trust.
 The portfolios of high-trust investors exhibit higher cross-country diversification and an enhanced portfolio risk-return trade-off.